t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 The definition of edge computing from ISO is a "form of distributed computing in which significant processing and data storage takes place on nodes which are at the edge of the network" {{ISO_TR}}.
 ETSI's definition of multi-access edge computing is a "system which provides an IT service environment and cloud-computing capabilities at the edge of an access network which contains one or more type of access technology, and in close proximity to its users" {{ETSI_MEC_01}}.

-The similar concept of fog computing from the Industrial Internet Consortium (formerly OpenFog) is "a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum" {{sec-openfog}}.
+The similar concept of fog computing from the Industrial Internet Consortium (formerly OpenFog) is "a horizontal, system-level architecture that distributes computing, storage, control and networking functions closer to the users along a cloud-to-thing continuum" {{OpenFog}}.
 The term fog computing usually represents the notion of a multi-tiered edge computing, that is, several layers of compute infrastructure between the end devices and the cloud.

 Based on these definitions, we can summarize a general philosophy of edge computing as to distribute the required functions close to users and data, while the difference to classic local systems is the usage of management and orchestration features adopted from cloud computing.

 Actors from various industries approach edge computing using different terms and reference models, although in practice these approaches are not incompatible and may integrate with each other:

-* The telecommunication industry tends to use a model where edge computing services are deployed over NFV infrastructure at aggregation points, or in proximity to the user equipment (e.g., gNodeBs) {{sec-etsi-mec}}.
+* The telecommunication industry tends to use a model where edge computing services are deployed over NFV infrastructure at aggregation points, or in proximity to the user equipment (e.g., gNodeBs) {{ETSI_MEC_03}}.
 * Enterprise and campus solutions often interpret edge computing as an "edge cloud", that is, a smaller data center directly connected to the local network (often referred to as "on-premise").
 * The automation industry defines the edge as the connection point between IT from OT (Operational Technology).
 Hence, here edge computing sometimes referres to applying IT solutions to OT problems such as analytics, more flexible user interfaces, or simply having more compute power than an automation controller.